RICHARD F. HOFER, LCDR, USN

 From the 1942 Lucky Bag:

-Unable to find any information about Richard's loss.
-He has a memory marker in Arlington National Cemetery.
+He was survived by his wife and mother; he has a memory marker in Arlington National Cemetery.

 I would like first to highlight three individuals from two events of human valor.
 I do this because their outstanding performance was never officially recognized by the United States Navy.